How to choose a Segment type

 Segment types

-AlloyScan supports five Segment types:
+AlloyScan supports seven Segment types:

 | Type | Use it for | Status |